Bharatiya Janata Party

 The official ideology of the BJP is integral humanism, first formulated by Deendayal Upadhyaya in 1965.
 The party advocates social conservatism and a foreign policy centred on nationalist principles.
-During its first period in national government, the BJP avoided its Hindu-nationalist priorities, and focused on a largely liberal economic policy that prioritised globalisation and economic growth over social welfare.
-Since returning to government in 2014, the BJP government has enacted several priorities of the RSS, including criminalising the practice of triple talaq, and revoking Article 370 of the Indian constitution, which granted autonomy to Jammu and Kashmir, and also abrogating its statehood.
+During its first period in national government, the BJP avoided its Hindutva priorities, and focused on a largely neoliberal economic policy that prioritised globalisation and economic growth over social welfare.
+Since returning to government in 2014, the BJP government has enacted several priorities of the RSS, including criminalising the practice of triple talaq, and revoking Article 370 of the Constitution of India (which granted autonomy to Jammu and Kashmir), abrogating its statehood.
 India has experienced nationwide democratic backsliding under the BJP's rule since 2014.